theaafofficial/mypocket/Deployment README.md

 # MyPocket Project Deployment Guide

-This guide will walk you through the steps to deploy the MyPocket project locally.
+This guide will walk you through the steps to deploy the MyPocket project locally and on Vercel.

 ## Step 1: Fork and clone the project